sginzel/stempl/README.md

 - *version* - version (for future use)
 - *collate* - Order in which files should be processed.
 This can be important when defining one which is used in multiple files.
  Any file not present in the collate field is appended to the collation and sorted alphabetically.
 - *variables* - A lookup for predefined variables.
+Can also be given on the command line `stempl some_stempl --name \'John Doe\' --age 33`.
+Of course you will run into trouble if your variable names correspond to an option recognized by stempl.
+Please use \\' to quote strings with spaces from a command line.
 - *dialog* - An array of hashes that are used to build the dialogs.

 The template engine can also be used for the config file.